 Instead, we suggest using flavored Nylabone or Nylafloss chew toys.
 If your puppy first learns to prefer bones and rawhide, he probably won't think chew toys are all that great, so use them from the beginning.
 Nylafloss looks like a big thick chunk of nylon rope.
 Puppies like it because they can really sink their teeth into the rope, and it helps keep the teeth clean.

-Until your puppy is four or five months old, try to prevent contact with stray dogs or sick dogs.
-Avoid boarding your puppy or taking her places like highway rest stops where lots of other dogs go to the bathroom.
+Until your puppy is four or five months old, avoid contact with stray or sick dogs.
+Avoid boarding your puppy or taking them places like highway rest stops where lots of other dogs go to the bathroom.

 Vaccinations we currently use (August 1, 2019):